d1sc0/hellostu.xyz/src/content/posts/Building Things.md

 Many of my projects at work over the last 12-18 months have been at the service, organisation and strategy end of the spectrum.
 I’m cool with that and I have plenty of experience to bring but a little bit of me has missed being closer to product work and the joy that I get from making digital things.

 The old version of the site was also starting to feel a bit stale, bland and dull.
-Given I don’t post often and when I do it tends to be about my personal life and hobbies, it felt like there was an opportunity to make my personal site look and feel a bit more…err….personal!
+Given I don’t post often and when I do it tends to be about my personal life and hobbies, it felt like there was an opportunity to make my personal site look and feel a bit more…err…personal!

 So this is the brand new [hellostu.xyz](https://hellostu.xyz).
 Yes - visual design skills are not my superpower 😂.
 Not everyone will enjoy the busy aesthetic and wild colours and that’s fine!
 I’ve purposefully leant into a quirkier, hand-built kind of vibe.
 It’s not quite the Wild West of the early [GeoCities](https://en.wikipedia.org/wiki/GeoCities) days but I wanted the site to embody some of that early web creativity before our corporate overlords made everything whitespace and widgets.